Spiritual direction

 Spiritual direction is the practice of being with people as they attempt to deepen their relationship with the divine, or to learn and grow in their personal spirituality.
 The person seeking direction shares stories of their encounters of the divine, or how they are cultivating a life attuned to spiritual things.
 The director listens and asks questions to assist the directee in his or her process of reflection and spiritual growth.
-Spiritual direction advocates claim that it develops a deeper awareness with the spiritual aspect of being human, and that it is neither psychotherapy nor counseling nor financial planning.
+Advocates of Spiritual direction claim that it develops a deeper awareness with the spiritual aspect of being human, and that it is neither psychotherapy nor counseling nor financial planning.

 Historians of philosophy like Ilsetraut and Pierre Hadot have argued that spiritual direction was already practiced and recommended by the main schools of philosophy, as well as by physicians like Galen, as part of spiritual practices in Ancient Greece and Rome.

 Roman Catholic forms

 While there is some degree of variability, there are primarily two forms of spiritual direction in the Roman Catholic Church: regular direction and retreat direction.
-They differ largely in the frequency of meeting and in the intensity of reflection.
+They differ largely in the frequency of meetings and in the intensity of reflection.

 Regular direction can involve a one- to two-hour meeting every four to eight weeks, and thus is slightly less intense than retreat direction, although spiritual exercises and disciplines are often given for the directee to attempt between meetings.

 If the directee is on a retreat (lasting a weekend, a week or even 40 days), they will generally meet with their director on a daily basis for one hour.
-During these daily meetings, exercises or spiritual disciplines such as lectio divina are given to the directee as fodder to continue his or her spiritual growth.
+During these daily meetings, exercises or spiritual disciplines such as lectio divina are given to the directee as sustenance to further their spiritual growth.

 The Spiritual Exercises of Ignatius of Loyola are a popular example of guidelines used for spiritual direction.

 Historical traditions

 Ancient Greece and Rome

 Most of ancient schools of philosophy remarked the importance of spiritual direction in order to improve moral education.
 This guidance, a kind of "therapy of the souls", led the pupils to self-awareness of their faults and progress.
 Socrates can be considered as the ideal of spiritual director among his followers, but Plato also guided his students with personal advice and comfort through their learning process.
 Aristotle would have fixed some rules for a proper spiritual guidance of pupils in the second book of his Rhetoric.
-Other examples can be found in Cynics, Epicureans —who used epistolary form for this purpose (e.g., Metrodorus)— or Stoics —like Marcus Aurelius, Seneca, Musonius Rufus or Epictetus in his Discourses—, who actively practiced spiritual direction.
+Other examples can be found in Cynics, Epicureans—who used epistolary form for this purpose (e.g., Metrodorus)— or Stoics —like Marcus Aurelius, Seneca, Musonius Rufus or Epictetus in his Discourses—who actively practiced spiritual direction.
 Philodemus' work On Frank Criticism showed that spiritual guidance should be based on freedom of speech (parrhesia) and mutual respect between master and pupil.
 A physician like Galen, not affiliated to any school of philosophy, recommended to follow spiritual guidance from an aged and experienced man before attempting self-examination.